-Starting in 2012, we are moving away from a book fund.
+We have moved away from providing a book fund.
 We are providing iPads to all new residents, which they will keep during their three years of training.
 With your new iPad, you will have access to the nearly unlimited Mayo library resources wherever you are.Back to top

 How can I get good emergency medicine training at a place that only sees 'zebras'?

 While Mayo Clinic is a referral center for all of southeastern Minnesota, southwestern Wisconsin and northern Iowa — and yes, many parts of the rest of the world — it is also a primary caregiver for all of southeastern Minnesota.
 This is the heartland of the Midwest.
 The majority of what we see is "bread and butter" complaints from local and surrounding rural and urban community patients.

 The zebras only drop in a minority of the time as they decompensate and require emergency care.Back to top